 At Amazon, Bezos emphasizes that even if a new business enjoys runaway success, it will only begin to contribute meaningfully to company economics in three to seven years.
 Accepting that kind of time-frame as normal is the first step to building new innovative businesses inside your company.

-Fulfillment by Amazon and AWS, for example — now major winners for Amazon — began as seed investments.
+Fulfillment by Amazon AWS and Amazon Advertising services , for example — now major winners for Amazon — began as seed investments.

 link to all letters to shareholders

 - 1997: Bring on shareholders who align with your values

 - 1998: Stay terrified of your customers

 - 1999: Build on top of infrastructure that’s improving on its own